alexander-pick/MKMTool/README.md

 # Welcome to MKMTool 0.5b

+## Last changes

+23.02.2017
++ country is no longer hardcoded and now determained at startup from your account details
++ code was cleaned up
+22.02.2017
++ bug preventing the startup was fixed

 ## What is this?

 MKMTool ist a helper application I wrote for tinkering around with optimization of sale processes on magiccardmarket.eu and the idea of automisation of some tasks most people wouldn’t be able to get done by pure manpower.